fedora-infra/nuancier/doc/usage.rst

 Consulting the results of an election
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can find the list of all the elections whose results are publis by
+You can find the list of all the elections whose results are published by
 clicking on the tab ``Results`` at the top of the page.

 There you can click on the election of your interest and access the result